jump-dev/Ipopt.jl/README.md

 ## Linear Solvers

 To improve performance, Ipopt supports a number of linear solvers.
-Installing these can be tricky.
+Installing these can be tricky, however, the following instructions should work.
+If they don't, or are not explicit enough, please open an issue.

-### Pardiso Project
+### Pardiso (Pardiso Project)

 #### Linux

-Tested on a clean install of Ubuntu 20.04.
+_Tested on a clean install of Ubuntu 20.04._

 1. Install lapack and libomp:
    ```